We love our children and have lots of them in our lives.

 A link to our Safe Places statement and policy can be found using this link.

 Our missional communities meet throughout the week in homes, cafes and parks.
-They are like extended families who serve people.
-We also gather every second Sunday for a church service.
+They are like extended families who love God and love others.
+We also gather once a month for a network gathering …